elwin013/docker-not-only-for-java-developers-examples/README.md

 * after marking as done the todo has `done = true`.
 * todo with `done = true` is in done section and can be deleted.

-By default app is using port `7070` and can be available at `http://localhost:7070/`.
+By default, app is using port `7070` and can be available at `http://localhost:7070/`.

 Used libraries:
 * Javalin - https://javalin.io/